 Frequently Asked Questions

-What is the difference between the different tier tickets?
+What is the difference between the different types of tickets?

-There is no difference between the different tiers other than the price.
+There is no difference between the different types other than the price.
 The sooner you buy the cheaper the tickets will be for you, so BUY NOW!

 Where can I get Information on site?

 The event programme has all the information about the festival but we do have an army of stewards who help us, many of them are regulars so should be able to help with most enquiries.
-In the main yard there is an information trailer where you will always find a helpful person.
+At the entrance to the main festival arena there is a yellow information tent, where you will always find a helpful person.

 What and how do I recycle?